yahorbarkouski/wayward-notes/README.md

 - [Arrow Meta](https://github.com/arrow-kt/arrow-meta) – a library for building meta-programming plugins for Kotlin compiler.
 - [Krush](https://github.com/TouK/krush) – idiomatic persistence layer for Kotlin, haven't tried it yet, but seems to be a good alternative to Exposed
 - [SQLDelight](https://github.com/cashapp/sqldelight) – type-safe SQL for Kotlin, multiplatform, and multi-database.
 Seems like a good jOOQ alternative to try
 - [Dokka](https://github.com/Kotlin/dokka) – a documentation engine for Kotlin.
+- [Kotlin compiler server](https://github.com/JetBrains/kotlin-compiler-server) – ever wondered what happens when you click on the 'run' button in Kotlin Playground?
+This is the server that does the magic.
+- [Kotlin Monaco laguage server](https://github.com/yahorbarkouski/kotlin-monaco-language-server) – the showcase I've built for the Kotlin compiler server in combination with Monaco editor.

 #### IntelliJ Plugins
 - [IntelliJ Rust support](https://github.com/intellij-rust/intellij-rust) – I don't care much about Rust, but the way it's supported in IntelliJ is just amazing.
 The best real world example on how to build a language plugin for Jetbrains IDEs
 ### Java
 - [Relearning Java thread primitives](https://foojay.io/today/relearning-java-thread-primitives/) – a short article on Java thread primitives and how the evolution of Java has changed the way we write concurrent code.
 Good one, if you still used to Java5-style habits. ~5 min read
+#### Libraries and frameworks
+- [Micronaut](https://micronaut.io/) – my favourite web framework for Java.
+Highly maintained, xN faster than Spring, lots of features and integrations.
+- [Minum](https://github.com/byronka/minum) – a minimalistic web framework for Java, similar to Jooby and Ktor

 ## Databases
 Ah yes, the big world of big data.
 Fancy deep dive guides on SQL, NoSQL, and everything in between